 Each Quadrille Set ends with a Finale dance.
 This involves all of the dancers, and marks the end of the Quadrille.
-Wilson explains this further in the Quadrille and Cotillion Panorama:
+Wilson explained this further in the Quadrille and Cotillion Panorama:

 Wilson's Quadrilles were published at an important transitional time when the Quadrille was rapidly gaining popularity in England.
 As such, they're a fascinating insight into the era.
 Here are the individual dances (with alternative figures from the First Set in parentheses):